JoaquinOlivero/Twitcher/README.md

 # Twitcher

-Twitcher is a 24/7 Twitch broadcasting software with a web GUI.
+Twitcher is a 24/7 Twitch and Youtube broadcasting software with a web GUI.
 It can play video, sound and overlay layouts on top of the video.

 ## Project status